devnulled/runjob/rfd/0001-runjob-design.md

 Jobs are defined as an arbitrary process a user wants to run on a host server, which the host server executes and manages.

-The library will abstract and implement all of the functionality for starting jobs and isolating them from other processes.
+The library will abstract and implement all of the functionality for starting jobs and isolating them from other processes, detecting when they have completed or crashed, and stopping them.

 ### RunJob Library